Identifying contributors to supply chain outcomes in a multi-echelon setting: a decentralised approach: Related Work

-However, as soon as all relevant data is no longer accessible in one location (e.g., due to data privacy), the discussed XAI approaches are no longer possible and would need non-trivial workarounds to enable the calculation of feature contribution with privacy-preserving data sharing as discussed in \ref{Dep}.
+However, as soon as all relevant data is no longer accessible in one location (e.g., due to data privacy), the discussed approaches are no longer possible and novel approaches are needed to allow for contribution estimation in settings without data sharing as shown in Fig. \ref{fig:decentral}.